Jacudibu/hexagon-tactics/docs/units/skills.md

 # Skills

-A new Skill is unlocked whenever a unit levels up or after purchasing an upgrade to unlock that skill for every unit of the respective class.
+A new Skill is unlocked whenever a unit levels up.
+Which skill they get is randomized.
+The player might get to pick between multiple skills, and certain signature skills might be locked behind specific level requirements.
+New Skills could also be unlocked through random event or after purchasing specific upgrades.

-Additionally, every weapon has a "weapon skill" assigned to them, which can only be used while that weapon is equipped.

-## Roguelite Alternative

-Which skills a unit learns on level up is randomized.
-Whenever a unit levels up, the player gets to pick between two randomly selected skills.
+Additionally, equipment might unlock new skills for the time it's equipped to a unit.

 ### Some wacky Skill ideas